 Every year, about 8.5 million motor vehicles are added to Indonesia’s roads, heightening the already severe air pollution issues for the nation.
 Industrial energy use is also increasing along with Indonesia’s economic growth.
 Large industries particularly cement, aluminium, paper and ceramics are the major culprits contributing to the energy increase.
 Therefore, sustainability of energy is another concern in this fast-growing country.

 Due to the high demand of energy, the use of coal is rising to meet domestic demand, even with the slightly stagnant domestic production of natural gas and oil.
 According to the Reference Case, by 2030, the use of coal would increase more than double.
 This means more greenhouse gas emissions from coal combustion, as well as aggravating air pollution, water contamination and scarcity of resources.

-By 2014, with 55% of new production being slated toward renewable power generation.
-Total private sector investments by Independent Power Producers were expected to reach US$11.11 billion.
-The government also committed to reducing carbon dioxide emissions from energy consumption by 26% from 426.8 million metric tons in 2011.
-Regarding national energy policy, in 2025 17% of national energy will be a mix of new and renewable energy.
-And it’s consisting of 5% biofuel, 5% geothermal power, biomass, nuclear, hydro, and wind, as well as liquefied coal at 2%.
+Total private sector investments by Independent Power Producers are expected to reach IDR 155.4 trillion (USD 11.11 billion).
+The Indonesian government is also committed to reducing carbon dioxide emissions.
+In regards to National Energy Policy, 17% of national energy will be a mix of new and renewable energy in 2025.
+The renewable energy mix will consist of bio-fuel, geothermal power, biomass, nuclear energy, hydro energy, wind, as well as liquefied coal.